mami-project/pto3-go/OBSETS.md

 | 4        | Condition, as a JSON string                               |
 | 5        | Value associated with condition, optional                 |

+*FIXME: as currently implemented a path is a string.*

 *Path elements* are strings identifying hops along the path.
 The type of path element is implied by its format; the following path element types are currently
 supported: